hussainTuri/repo-wiki-test/docs/adr/template.md

 Link to previous or future ADRs that relate to this decision.

 ## Date
-The date the decision was made.
+The date the decision was made